docker-archive/dcus-hol-2017/windows-modernize-aspnet-ops/README.md

-# Lab X: Modernize .NET Apps - for Ops
+# Modernize .NET Apps - for Ops

 You'll already have a process for deploying ASP.NET apps, but it probably involves a lot of manual steps.
 Work like copying application content between servers, running interactive setup programs, modifying configuration items and manual smoke tests all add time and risk to deployments.